ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Managing backups
+# Managing {{site.data.keyword.databases-for}} backups
 {: #dashboard-backups}

 Backups for {{site.data.keyword.databases-for}} deployments are accessible from the _Backups_ tab of your deployment's dashboard.
-Some general information about backups,
+Here is some additional general information about backups:

 - One backup is taken every day.
 - Backups are available for 30 days.
 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.
-- Scheduling of the daily backup is not configurable.
+- Daily backup scheduling is not configurable.
-- Backups are restorable to other regions, except for `eu-de` and `par-01`, which can restore backups only between each other (for example, `par-01` backups can be restored to `eu-de`, and vice versa).
+- Backups are restorable to other regions, except for `eu-de` and `par-01`, which can restore backups only between each other.
+For example, `par-01` backups can be restored to `eu-de`, and vice versa.
 - Backup storage is encrypted.
-If you need to manage the encryption keys, you can do so with the [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
-Otherwise, they are encrypted with a key that is automatically generated for your deployment.
+To manage the encryption keys, see [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
+Otherwise, backups are encrypted with a key that is automatically generated for your deployment.
-- Backups are also restorable across accounts, but only by using the API and only if the user that is running the restore has access to both the source and destination accounts.
+- Backups are restorable across accounts, but only through the API and only if the user that is running the restore has access to both the source and destination accounts.

 ## Backups in the UI
 {: #backup-ui}